Showing posts with label Bangkok. Show all posts

 When I was buying pasalubong in Bangkok, I always see Durian products but I did not mind it because I dislike durian.
 Naku, amoy pa lang niyan hindi ko na gusto.
 I even told my husband na wag na bibili ng durian candy pag galing sa Davao.
 Kasi nasasayang talaga at wala kumakain sa bahay and even sa family and friends namin, wala may gusto. hehehe!

-While my son was reviewing for his exams, I opened the Durian Chips and surprisingly, there is no bad smell and when I tried it, it tastes good.
+While my son was reviewing for his exams, I opened the Durian Chips and surprisingly, there was no bad smell and when I tried it, it tasted good.
 My son said, “I don’t like durian” but when he tried it, halos siya na umubos.
-The packaging said "No Cholesterol" and "Salty" but it is not salty and not oily so you will feel less guilty in eating chips.
+The packaging says "No Cholesterol" and "Salty" but it is not salty and not oily so you will feel less guilty about eating chips.
 Now I know, why people like this so if you are going to Thailand, buy Durian Chips and you will be amazed because you won’t think that you are eating Durian.

 4. Mango Sticky Rice